 - Successful completion of VCC English 099

-If students do not meet the English language proficiency requirement for admission, they may apply to the Langara English for Academic Purposes (LEAP) program.
-LEAP is a full-time, integrated, intensive English and academic skills program that prepares students for college and university study.
+NOTE: If you do not meet the English language proficiency requirements for admission to the university studies/open enrolment program, you may apply to the Langara English for Academic Purposes (LEAP) program.
+LEAP is a full-time, integrated, intensive English and academic skills program that prepares you for college and university study.

 Admission Requirements for Career and Arts & Science Limited Enrolment Programs